sungdukyu/LEAP_REU_Dataset_Notebook/README.md

 ### ML tutorial
 Containing two notebooks:
-* 1. showing data preprocessing
+1. part1 shows how to prepare the data for ML purposes, such as subsampling and normalization
-* 2. showing how to build a simple emulator (MLP model) using ClimSim dataset
+2. part2 shows how to build a simple emulator (MLP model) using ClimSim dataset

 ### Climate Analysis tutorial
 In this tutorial, we show students how to use Python Xarray for preprocessing, analyzing and visualizing the ClimSim dataset.

 There are two versions:
-* 1. exercise version for student practice
+1. exercise version for student practice
-* 2. tutorial version for presentation the REU dataset
+2. tutorial version for presentation the REU dataset